-Shahidha is a Fellow at the Forum for Philosophy at the LSE, and a trustee for the Brontë Society and Art Night.
-She has been a judge for the Forward Poetry Prizes, the Baillie Gifford Prize and the PEN Hessell-Tiltman History Prize.
+Among her many roles, Shahidha has been a judge for the Forward Poetry Prizes, the Baillie Gifford Prize and the PEN Hessell-Tiltman History Prize.
+Currently, she is a member of the judging panel for the 2022 Booker Prize.

 Her forthcoming book "Fashion", a study of dress, culture and identity, is part of a new series exploring the Tate Britain collection.